-City Tour, Skyscrapers, Bank of England and The Shard - 4 km Route
+City of London, Skyscrapers, Bank of England and The Shard - Running and Walking Route (4 km)

 - Philip Carey